– Councils –

 Age UK joined the Network as part of the national, Lottery funded One Digital programme.
-In the first year of the programme the Network trained and supported 160 volunteers in Oxfordshire and Leicestershire and Rutland who engaged supported more than 1,200 older people.
-The Network is now being used to support volunteers amongst other Age UK partners.
+In the first year of the programme the Network trained and supported 160 volunteers in Oxfordshire and Leicestershire and Rutland who engaged and supported more than 1,200 older people.
+The Network was then used to support volunteers amongst other Age UK partners.

 “Older people are often the most reluctant of those who are offline and need to be inspired with digital technology in a way that is tailored to them.
 Being able to offer specific training courses on engaging older people has been a great way to support our own volunteers and also to share our learning and expertise amongst other organisations delivering digital skills support.”

-- Sarah Parkes, Project Manager for One Digital, Age UK
+- Sarah Parkes, Programme Manager for One Digital, Age UK

 This is a charity in County Durham who provides support and housing to service users with a range of mental health needs aged between 18 and 70 years.
 The team there use digital technology to help people develop independent living and also to engage them with the support and help available.
 The charity used the Digital Champions Network to better equip their staff and volunteers to provide digital skills support, both in a group and on a one to one basis and to inspire confidence in using computers and the internet.